 What about the Toolbar?

 The Toolbar (located underneath the Content window) also comes in useful when searching photos.
 The Filter bar and Toolbar work together, so it’s handy to have them both visible when searching photos.
 Press the ’T’ key if you can’t see it.
-We’ll cover what the Toolbar does later on in the lesson.
+We’ll cover what the Toolbar does later on in the article.

 What are you searching?